jdeluyck/kcoreorg-website/_posts/2005/2005-04-07-allnighters-at-work.md

   - multicast
   - Work
 ---
 Okay, first time I spend an entire night at work, because of a multicast routing problem.
-It took us a while to diagnose and to figure out where it went wrong and why it did&#8230; And having spent a 12h shift before, and then after would&#8217;ve been quite deadly ;p
+It took us a while to diagnose and to figure out where it went wrong and why it did...
+And having spent a 12h shift before, and then after would've been quite deadly ;p

-We got a temporary fix in place in the end, tho the real cause still needs investigating (don&#8217;t you love multicast &#8211; NOT)
+We got a temporary fix in place in the end, tho the real cause still needs investigating (don't you love multicast - NOT)